 Maximum water elevation values were computed for each grid cell.
 The difference of the peak water values for levee and no-levee runs are shown in Fig. 4.
-They show that the levees only increase the surge between 0.5 to 1.0 feet along the Mississippi coast.
-However, major differences are seen east of the River and in Barataria Basin, summarized below.
-It is also interesting that, without the levees, hard-hit Chalmette and the 9th Ward may have experienced significantly less flooding.
-However, it should be pointed out this is an idealized situation, and that SLOSH only accounts for overtopping of the Chalmette levees, not breaches.
+Simulations with SLOSH show that the river levees impeded the surge from spreading westward into Barataria Bay, accumulating the water in areas east of the levee system as the storm moved northward.
+This resulted in faster inundation in Chalmette (Fig. 5) and the Ninth Ward by 1-5 hours, and a higher surge of 3-7 feet.
+In contrast, the levees had little impact on the timing or height of the surge on the Mississippi coast.
+It is possible that, without the river levees, hard-hit Chalmette and the 9th Ward may have experienced significantly less flooding.
+However SLOSH only accounts for overtopping of the Chalmette levees, not breaches.
 The levees north of Chalmette experienced numerous breaches from a combination of overtopping, wave action, and poor soil levee composition.